 I would love to say that my travel career began young, as I was whisked around the world on a series of crazy adventures, but that is someone else’s story.
-Mine starts with a con.
+My small beginnings were a teeny tiny con.

 My brothers were all taken to France when I was about 4 years old and I was furious at being left out.
-My Dad, being the cheeky sod that he is, decided to convince me I too was off on a French jaunt.
+My Dad is cheeky sod.
+He decided to convince me I too was off on a French jaunt.
 The con artist!
-We hopped on a boat that headed across a river somewhere in the UK (Devon somewhere I think) and he told me we were crossing the Channel.
-When we landed in “France” and made our way to very Parisian cafe, Dad struck lucky with a genuinely French waitress.
-She spoke French with the family and I ordered some clotted cream ice cream (in French, I’ll have you know).
+We hopped on a boat that headed across a river somewhere in the UK (Devon somewhere I think).
+He told me we were crossing the Channel.
+When we landed in “France” and made our way to very Parisian cafe, Dad struck lucky.
+Our waitress spoke French with the family and I ordered some clotted cream ice cream (in French, I’ll have you know).
 I was completely suckered in and extremely proud that my brilliance with languages allowed me to read the menu and signs in fluent French.

 My next big trip took me to a holiday park here in the UK.
 Knowing my Mum now, I am amazed we ever ended up in a caravan.
 The suggestion of a return trip would be met with a derisive snort and a flash of her India itinerary.
 Oh how easily we become travel snobs…….it must be hereditary.